michaeladamstrickland/Convexa/MASTER_SETUP_GUIDE.md

-# 🌟 LeadFlow AI MASTER SETUP GUIDE
+# 🌟 Convexa AI MASTER SETUP GUIDE
 ## The Ultimate Real Estate Lead Generation System

-LeadFlow AI now connects to **24+ premium APIs** to provide the most comprehensive real estate lead intelligence available.
+Convexa AI now connects to **24+ premium APIs** to provide the most comprehensive real estate lead intelligence available.
 This makes it more powerful than PropStream, BatchLeads, and REsimpli combined.

 ---

-## 🎯 **WHAT MAKES LEADFLOW AI SUPERIOR**
+## 🎯 **WHAT MAKES CONVEXA AI SUPERIOR**

 ### **vs PropStream**
 - ✅ 15+ additional data sources